Sarah Jane Rees: Career

-In 1865, competing at Aberystwyth against men such as William Thomas (Islwyn), she won her first major Eisteddfod prize, for "Y Fodrwy Briodasol (The Wedding Ring)", in the Song category.
+In 1865, competing at Aberystwyth against men such as William Thomas (Islwyn) and John Ceiriog Hughes (Ceiriog), she won her first major Eisteddfod prize, for "Y Fodrwy Briodasol (The Wedding Ring)", in the Song category.
 A book of poems, Caniadau Cranogwen, followed this in 1870.

-Rees went on a tour of Wales in 1866-1867, giving lectures with a charge of 6d for a ticket.
-The profits from the sales to large audences paid off debts for several chapels.
+Rees went on a tour of Wales in 1866–1867, giving lectures with a charge of 6d for a ticket.
+The profits from the sales to large audiences paid off debts for several chapels.
 The audience in the Brynhyfryd Chapel in Swansea numbered nearly 1,000 people.
+She was both a lecturer and a religious preacher.

-She gave a lecture entitled Yr Ieuengetyd a Diwyllint eu Meddyliau (transl.The young, and the culture of the mind) at the Independent Chapel, Brynmenyn on 2 January 1867, and an admission ticket from the event is preserved in the collections of Amgueddfa Cymru, National Museum Wales.
+She gave a lecture entitled Yr Ieuengctyd a Diwylliant eu Meddyliau (transl.The young, and the culture of their minds) at the Independent Chapel, Bridgend (Brynmenyn) on 2 January 1867, and an admission ticket from the event is preserved in the collections of Amgueddfa Cymru, National Museum Wales.
+Contemporary reports in the Welsh-language newspapers indicated that her lecture was very well received and as her tour progressed she shared the stage with local dignitaries.

 While teaching navigation and other subjects, she also became editor of the Welsh-language women's periodical Y Frythones (1878–1889), a "platform for Welsh bluestockings and proto-suffragettes".
+It had a problem page and also campaigned for girls' education.
+This periodical also provided the first opportunities for publication of work by significant authors including Mary Oliver Jones and Ellen Hughes.
 In 1869–1870, she toured the United States, addressing mainly Welsh emigrant communities as far west as California.
-She was one of the founders of the South Wales Women's Temperance Union (UDMD) in 1901, and by her death in 1916 there were 140 branches throughout South Wales.
+She was one of the founders of the South Wales Women's Temperance Union (Undeb Dirwestol Merched y De, U.D.M.D.) in 1901, and by her death in 1916 there were 140 branches throughout South Wales.

 Personal life

-Rees had two significant same-sex relationships, previously described as romantic friendship.
+Rees had two significant same-sex relationships, previously described as romantic friendships.
 Her first was with Fanny Rees (1853-1874), a milliner's daughter from Troedyraur, near Llangrannog.
 Rees called Fanny “Phania” but she contracted tuberculosis and returned to Wales around 1874 to die.
-She moved into Rees' home rather than that of her family, and died in her arms.
+She moved into Rees' home rather than that of her family, and died in her arms, aged only 21.
 Rees was so affected that for 12 years she was unable to put flowers on Fanny's grave.
-She commemorated Fanny in one of her best-known poems, Fy Ffrynd (My Friend).
+She commemorated Fanny in one of her best-known poems, Fy Ffrind (My Friend).

 Her second relationship, with Jane Thomas (1850-?), lasted for most of her life.
 Open about this unconventional arrangement, Rees still remained a committed Methodist and toured giving lectures on education, temperance and other subjects.

+In the last twenty years of her life, she created and devoted a great deal of effort towards the 'Cymdeithas Merched y De' (Women's society of the South), a movement which supported sobriety.

 Rees died on 27 June 1916 at Cilfynydd and was buried in St Crannogs churchyard, where her grave was marked by a large elaborate obelisk.